Last reviewed 17 May 2021

 A face covering is something which safely covers the nose and mouth.
 Reusable or single-use face coverings can be purchased.
 Scarves bandanas, religious garments or hand-made cloth covering can be used, but must securely fit round the side of the face.

 Employers should support their workers in using face coverings safely if they choose to wear one.
-Workers using face coverings should be instructed on how to use face coverings safely.
-This includes:

 Remember that face coverings are an additional protection and not a replacement for the other ways of managing risk.

 The Covid-19 virus can be spread by respiratory droplets landing on a surface and contaminating the surface then transferred by people’s hands.
 If someone’s hand is contaminated and they touch their eyes, nose or mouth, this can introduce the virus into their body.

 The preventive measures require cleaning, handwashing and hygiene procedures.
 This should include: